 Of course, there’s a whole other grouping of Horned Gods to be sorted through still, and so I present the Cernunnoses (Cernunnosi?).

 Just as I immediately discounted the museum Pans, so too do I immediately dismiss the whole top row: Oberon Zell’s Cernunnos, a Gundestrup replica, and Kernunnos of St. Germain.
 None of them spark a connection with me, and they’re all “artifact” inspired, and I’m in search of contemporary.
 In the middle row, the first is an example of artist Jeff Cullen’s work.
-He’s the same artist behind the unfortunate “invisible fellator” Pan I cringed over earlier.
-While I find his Cernunnos to be better executed, I also find it unsettling for other reasons: mainly that it looks quite sinister, which really isn’t the vibe I get from this God.
+He’s the same artist behind the Pan I cringed over in my last post.
+While I like his Cernunnos far more, I am still not a fan of the artist’s style, and Cullen’s prices–though fair for the quality–are more than I want to pay for something I don’t love.
 The second in the line just makes me giggle.
 Its proportions are ridiculous, and I’m not just talking about the prominent cock.
 There’s no way I could seriously consider it.
 The third in line–Lord of the Wildwood–is VERY contemporary, but he reminds me too much of Jesus, and the fourth reminds me too much of a cross between a totally zen yogi and Herne as depicted in the 1984 TV series, Robin of Sherwood.
 In the third row, the first in line–The God of the Forest–reminds me more of a Yeti than a god.
 The second two have more promise than any of the rest.
 Like my favorite Pans, they are both made of that cold-cast bronze material, and I like their proportions.
 I particularly like the hunter motif of the first, with the bow and arrows.
 Alas, his face is far too “Jesus”-like for me: that total, serene calm.
 The last one escapes the immediate Jesus vibe of the first, but he unfortunately reads more “sensitive poet” than “Lord of the Hunt” or “Lord of the Dance.”
 I definitely need this God to have more action!